GenHSI: Controllable Generation of Human-Scene Interaction Videos: Implementation Details

 \section{Implementation Details}

 All our experiments are conducted on a single Nvidia A6000 GPU.
 Given the user input of image scene and text prompts, we used ChatGPT-4o to conduct all the VLM parsing, including the screenwriting stage and VLM-based CoT contact reasoning.
 For each interactive action in the parsing results, we will generate the 3D-aware keyframes.
 Before pose generation, we first need to use Trellis~\cite{xiang2024structured} to reconstruct the canonicalized target object, which costs around 1 minute.
 Once reconstructed, the object can be reused in all related interaction generation.
-Using the canonical view rendering results, the diffusion inpainting model uses 50 steps to inpaint the human on it, which costs around 15 seconds.
-For 3D human lifting, we used AdamW optimizer with $lr=5e^{-3}$ with 4k steps optimization, and it only cost less than 5 seconds.
+We use the Orientate-Anything~\cite{wang2024orient} to canonicalize the object.
+Using the canonical view rendering results, the diffusion inpainting model~\cite{inpainting-model} uses 50 steps to inpaint the human on it, which costs around 15 seconds.
+For 3D human lifting, we used the AdamW optimizer with $lr=1e^{-3}$ for 1.5k steps, and it only costs less than 2 minutes.
 To place the 3D human from object space to scene space, we need to estimate the reconstructed object pose.
-We first use the Orientate-Anything~\cite{wang2024orient} to estimate the rotation of the object based on the original input object image.
-Then we sample the candidate poses based on the initial guess and use the general visual feature extracted by DINOv2~\cite{oquab2023dinov2} to measure the similarity between the input object image and the candidate views observation.
+Then, we sample the candidate poses based on the initial guess and use the general visual features extracted by DINOv2~\cite{oquab2023dinov2} to measure the similarity between the input object image and the candidate views' observation.
 After matching the reconstructed 3D object based on the input object image, we need to transform the object from the object space to world space.
 Since the reconstructed 3D object from Trellis has both mesh representation and 3D Gaussian representation, we refine the 6D pose of the object to place it into the scene, aligning it with the original scene image based on RGB constraints via 3D Gaussian rendering and depth constraints via mesh rasterization.
 The ground truth depth of the input image is estimated from MoGe~\cite{Wang2024MoGeUA}.